 We recommend installing wall anchors made with galvanized steel — with a written warranty that stands by the product for decades to come.

-We Repair Retaining Walls In Alabama, Tennessee, and Georgia!
+We Repair Retaining Walls In Alabama, Tennessee, Georgia, and Mississippi!

 At AFS Foundation & Waterproofing Specialists, we provide warrantied solutions for retaining wall repair throughout Alabama.
 For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation.
 To schedule an appointment with one of our specialists, call or e-mail us today!

-We proudly serve Huntsville, Birmingham, Nashville, Chattanooga, Columbus and nearby.
+We proudly serve Huntsville, Birmingham, Nashville, Chattanooga, Columbus, Biloxi and nearby.